Negotiation is the key to success in any entrepreneurial situation. To many, the word “negotiation” is immensely intimidating.

 Negotiation: a bargaining or mutual discussion of terms

-Argument: a verbal fight or presentation of need for support, an altercation
+Argument: a verbal fight or presentation of the need for support; an altercation

 When we separate the definitions out, it becomes blatantly clear that an argument should be avoided.
 You aren’t looking to the person you are negotiating with for support: you’re looking to get your mission heard.
 This sounds intense, but patience is key.